Lu-Feng/SelaVPR/README.md

 ```

 ### More Details about Datasets
-`MSLS-val`: We use the official version of [MSLS-val](https://github.com/mapillary/mapillary_sls) (only contains 740 query images) for testing, which is a subset of the MSLS-val formated by [Geo-localization Benchmark](https://github.com/gmberton/VPR-datasets-downloader) (contains about 11k query images).
+`MSLS-val`: We use the official version of [MSLS-val](https://github.com/mapillary/mapillary_sls) (only contains 740 query images) for testing, which is a subset of the MSLS-val formated by [VPR-datasets-downloader](https://github.com/gmberton/VPR-datasets-downloader) (contains about 11k query images).
 More detail can be found [here](https://github.com/Lu-Feng/SelaVPR/issues/1).

 `Nordland-test`: Download the Downsampled version [here](http://webdiis.unizar.es/~jmfacil/pr-nordland/).